niftylettuce/gulp-aws-splash/Readme.md

 ### Manual

-To manually publish changes to your project, simply run `gulp publish`.
+To manually deploy and publish changes to your project, simply run `gulp deploy`.
 That's all you have to do!

 ### Automated